Advanced Criminal Law: Plot

 In Spanish class, Chang (Ken Jeong) announces that he has discovered a cheat sheet somebody used on a test, and all members of the class will score 0 on the test unless the cheater confesses within a day.
 In the study room, the group accuse each other of being the culprit but reach no conclusion.
 The following day, Britta confesses in class as the culprit.
-She is sent to a tribunal held at the swimming pool with the Dean (Jim Rash), Chang, and Professor Duncan (John Oliver), with Jeff acting as her counsel.
+She is sent to a tribunal held at the swimming pool with the Dean (Jim Rash), Chang, and Dr. Duncan (John Oliver), with Jeff acting as her counsel.
 Britta initially recants her confession, but then confesses again.
-After consulting with Britta during a recess, Jeff asks to plead insanity for his client, arguing that she is crazy because she went out of her way to fail due to lack of self-confidence, and Greendale is the place for crazy people.
+After consulting with Britta during a recess, Jeff asks to plead insanity for his client, arguing that she is crazy because she went out of her way to fail due to lack of self-confidence.
 The Dean and Duncan vote for Britta to receive no punishment so long as she attends weekly psychological evaluations by Duncan, who has been looking for ways to attempt to seduce Britta.

 Annie is stressed over a composer she has hired to design a new school song for an unveiling of a statue of Luis Guzmán on the campus, so Pierce offers to write the song.
-He struggles to write, but pretends to Annie that things are going well.
+He struggles to write, but says to Annie that things are going well.
 After eventually conceding that he exaggerated his previous musical experience, Annie delivers a motivational speech based on one her mother gave her about cheerleading.
 At the statue unveiling, Pierce performs the song he has written.
 The song is near-identical to the song "The Way It Is" by Bruce Hornsby and the Range, though Pierce seems unaware.

-Troy has been telling Abed obvious lies such as that he is Barack Obama's nephew.
+Troy has been telling Abed various obvious lies, including that he is Barack Obama's nephew.
 Abed believes him until Troy explains that he was joking.
-Abed finds this amusing and attempts making jokes.
-Later, Troy overhears Abed making a "transmission" in which he reports his interactions with Troy.
-Troy becomes increasingly suspicious of Abed.
+Abed finds this amusing and attempts to make jokes.
+Later, Troy overhears Abed making a "transmission" in which he reports his interactions with Troy, who becomes increasingly suspicious of him.
 In a storage closet, Troy observes Abed on a video call, ostensibly contacting a member of his alien species.
-Annoyed, Troy tells Abed that he does not believe him to be an alien and finds his level of effort weird, deciding that they will not try to mess with each other from now on.
+Annoyed, Troy tells Abed that he does not believe him to be an alien and says all of his effort was freaking him out, deciding that they will not try to mess with each other from now on.

 In the end tag, Abed and Troy attempt to fit as many pencils as they can in each other's mouths.